 Atelier 1834, Champagne Boizel

-Another historic mansion and home to a long generation of winemakers founded by a young couple in 1834.
+Another historic mansion and home to a long generation of winemakers, founded by a young couple in 1834.
 There are three different tours available, all of which include a journey through the Boizel House from the cellars to the stainless-steel vats.
 The difference, of course, is in the champagnes you taste.
+Boizel also has a courtyard terrace open to walk-ins if you are opting out of the tour.

 Reservations: boizel.com